 - the continuation of healthcare coverage under the Consolidated Omnibus Budget Reconciliation Act (COBRA),

 - other potential claims that are not known at the time of signing the separation agreement.

-The details about the employee’s rights that he or she is relinquishing are laid out in the waiver of claims section of the severance agreement.
+The details about the employee’s rights that they are relinquishing are laid out in the waiver of claims section of the severance agreement.
 This section may also be titled “release of claims.”

 If you sign a separation agreement that waives these rights, you cannot invoke them later on.
 If you try to bring a claim that you had waived in the agreement, your lawsuit will be dismissed.
 You may have to cover the employer’s attorney’s fees and the costs of defending against your claim, as well.

-Additionally, while you may waive your anti-discrimination rights under federal law, similar state law claims may survive.
-For example, in California, you can waive your right to be in a class action lawsuit against your former employer.
+Additionally, while you may waive your anti-discrimination rights under federal law, similar California law claims may survive.
+For example, you can waive your right to be in a class action lawsuit against your former employer.
 However, your rights to sue your former employer in a class action under the Private Attorney General Act (PAGA) will survive this waiver.

 Are there any rights that cannot be waived in a separation agreement?

-Some of your workplace rights cannot be waived in a separation agreement.
+Some of your workplace rights cannot be waived in a separation agreement in California.
 Some of these rights include:

 - workers’ compensation claims and benefits,